hsghori/CS-Notes/high-performance-computer-architecture.md

 LLC will be big and slow and will have a single entry point which will become a bottleneck.

-To solve this problem we need to create a __distributed lower level cache__ which, as the name implies, is an LLC that is distributed accross the cores.
-The entire cache ss shared accross the cores, but the cache is divided into __tiles__ which are divided into the mesh network.
+To solve this problem we need to create a __distributed lower level cache__ which, as the name implies, is an LLC that is distributed across the cores.
+The entire cache is shared across the cores, but the cache is divided into __tiles__ which are divided into the mesh network.
 So each core in the mesh network contains an individual core, a personal L1 cache, a personal L2 cache, and a section of the L3 cache.
 We can easily divide the DLLC accross the cores by: